- Why is it important not to dispose of unwanted clothing?

 Are the boxes for reusing/recycling or for donating clothes?

 Both!
 Dropping off clothing in a Planet Aid bin is not unlike tossing an aluminum can into a recycling bin.
-People don't think that they are "donating" an aluminum can (mainly because aluminum recyclers are for-profit entities), but the idea is the same: you are getting rid of something that no longer has value to you and giving it to someone who can restore (or find) value in the item.
-The difference is that the clothing you donate/recycle to Planet Aid helps us raise funds to support our charitable mission.
+People don't think that they are "donating" an aluminum can (mainly because aluminum recyclers are for-profit entities), but the idea is the same: you are getting rid of something that no longer has value to you and giving it to someone who considers it of value.
+The difference is that the clothing you donate to Planet Aid helps us raise funds to support our charitable mission.

 Why do you sell the clothing instead of giving it away?